-A third level of training prepares an individual to abate ACM or LBP.
-However, if abatement becomes necessary, the O&M Plan must recommend that the services of a qualified abatement contractor be retained.
+A third level of training would prepare an individual to abate ACM or LBP.
+However, if abatement becomes necessary, the DCA O&M Plan should recommend that the services of a qualified abatement contractor be retained.
 If the abatement is not properly performed, the situation could become worse, resulting in a larger area of contamination and a potentially greater number of exposed persons.

-At a minimum, the awareness training must be included as part of the O&M Plan.
-If significant quantities of friable asbestos or damaged lead paint are identified then, the 16 hours of specialized O&M training is required for select personnel.
+At a minimum, the awareness training should be included as part of the DCA O&M Plan.
+If significant quantities of friable asbestos or damaged lead paint are identified then, the 16 hours of specialized O&M training should be recommended for select personnel.

-The O&M Manager must also be aware of the levels of training held by contractors who are brought in to perform various tasks that could potentially disturb the ACM or LBP.
-It must be stipulated in the O&M Plan that appropriate training will be verified prior to the release of outside vendors to perform services which may disturb asbestos or lead paint.
+The O&M Manager should also be aware of the levels of training held by contractors who are brought in to perform various tasks that could potentially disturb the ACM or LBP.
+It should be stipulated in the O&M Plan that appropriate training will be verified prior to the release of outside vendors to perform services which may disturb asbestos or lead paint.

-The O&M Plan must identify the level of training required at the facility.
-The O&M Plan must also specify those job classifications for which training is a requirement prior to employment.
+The DCA O&M Plan should identify the level of training required at the facility.
+The O&M Plan should also specify those job classifications for which training is a requirement prior to employment.
+The O&M Manager could conduct the training at Level 1, if they have sufficient prior knowledge regarding the training topics.
+The consultant that prepares the O&M document should be involved with the training session(s) because of their expertise and familiarity with the facility.

-7. Emergency Procedures
+7. EMERGENCY PROCEDURES

 A major fiber release for asbestos is defined by the Environmental Protection Agency (EPA) as one, which involves more than 3 square or linear feet of disturbed material.
-Certain specific management practices and emergency work procedures must be outlined in the O&M Plan, in the event that a release of asbestos or lead dust occurs on a DCA-funded property.
+Certain specific management practices and emergency work procedures should be outlined in the DCA O&M Plan, in the event that a release of asbestos or lead dust occurs on a DCA-funded property.
 These emergency response procedures will vary according to:

-- 1. The amount of ACM or LBP affected; - 2.
-The extent of the release; - 3.
+- 1. The amount of ACM or LBP affected; - 2 The extent of the release; - 3.
 The area in which the release has occurred; - 4.
 The relationship of the release area to the air handling system of the building; - 5.
 Access to the area by building occupants.

-In general, losing doors, windows, and HVAC systems to restrict airflow in the affected area isolates areas, which have had a release of asbestos or lead dust.
-Signs must be posted and restrictive barriers installed that identify the problem and allow entrance only to authorized personnel.
-Persons that are assigned to clean up hazardous material debris must wear respiratory protective equipment and possibly protective clothing and employ specialized cleaning procedures.
+In general, closing doors, windows, and HVAC systems to restrict airflow in the affected area should isolate areas, which have had a release of asbestos or lead dust.
+Signs should be posted and restrictive barriers installed that identify the problem and allow entrance only to authorized personnel.
+Persons that are assigned to clean up hazardous material debris should wear respiratory protective equipment and possibly protective clothing and employ specialized cleaning procedures.

 Different levels of training are needed for workers involved with release episodes.
-The O&M Plan must stipulate the level of training required.
+The DCA O&M Plan should stipulate the level of training required.
 A major release will generally require abatement worker training.
-An abatement contractor and a qualified engineering firm must be consulted to address these situations.
-For major releases, a visual inspection and clearance air monitoring must be conducted, following the removal of bulk material.
+An abatement contractor and a qualified engineering firm should be consulted to address these situations.
+For major releases, a visual inspection and clearance air monitoring should be conducted, following the removal of bulk material.

-The consultant must prepare this section of the O&M Plan to provide specific guidance with respect to emergency procedures that need to be employed, and also to provide the O&M Manager with options regarding contacts to make when in need of assistance from abatement contractors or engineering consultants.
+The consultant should prepare this section of the DCA O&M Plan to provide specific guidance with respect to emergency procedures that need to be employed, and also to provide the O&M Manager with options regarding contacts to make when in need of assistance from abatement contractors or engineering consultants

-8. Certification
+8. CERTIFICATION

-The O&M Plan must provide a signed certification statement from the reviewing registered engineer or architect.
-The certification must state:
+The DCA O&M Plan should provide a signed certification statement from the reviewing registered engineer or architect.
+The certification statement should be worded as follows: